microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Thread management

 * Use the appropriate ORT API to set intra and inter op num threads.
 Inter op num threads is only used when parallel execution is enabled.
 * In most cases, by default, both of these values are set to the number of physical cores.
-The exception is on posix mobile platforms, where the default is determined by `std::max(1, static_cast<int>(std::thread::hardware_concurrency() / 2))`

 #### Custom threading callbacks